-Our example assembly program (listed as .program squarewave above) shows both of these concepts in practice.
+Our example assembly program shows both of these concepts in practice.
 It drives a 50/50 duty cycle square wave onto a GPIO, with a period of four cycles.
-Using some other features (e.g. side-set) this can be made as low as two cycles.
+Using some other features (e.g. side-set, Section 3.5.1) this can be made as low as two cycles.
+The system has write-only access to the instruction memory, which is used to load programs: